dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 ???
+* problem kept coming back as they fixed things due to complexity
+* here's what the basic logic looked like
+* handler had too much to do
-* large amount of centralized logic is one solution but have to code for consistency problems
+* large amount of centralized logic is one solution but have to code for consistency problems *
+* chat tabs is easy - get a new message - append it
+* less clear about unseen
-* perhaps storing unseen as a list by threadID would be better
+* perhaps storing unseen as a list by threadID would be better *
+* use explicit data - actual unseen threads, not just counter *
 * moving display logic to each component so it can decide based on data how to render (sound familiar)
 * separating data from view
+* wanted to move these decisions closer to the actual views.